pmndrs/zustand/readme.md

 ## Persist middleware

-You can persist you store's data using any kind of storage.
+You can persist your store's data using any kind of storage.

 ```jsx
 import create from "zustand"